Is Krypton A Metal Or Nonmetal

 Krypton has several naturally occurring isotopes, including ⁷⁸Kr, ⁸⁰Kr, ⁸²Kr, ⁸³Kr, ⁸⁴Kr, and ⁸⁶Kr.
 Among these, ⁸⁴Kr is the most abundant.
 Krypton also has numerous artificial isotopes produced in nuclear reactors.

 Some isotopes of krypton are of particular interest in scientific research.
-For example, ⁸¹Kr is a radioactive isotope with a half-life of approximately 229,000 years, used in dating very old groundwater.
+As an example, ⁸¹Kr is a radioactive isotope with a half-life of approximately 229,000 years, used in dating very old groundwater.
 The relative abundance of different krypton isotopes can also provide insights into the origin and evolution of the Earth's atmosphere.

 Chemical Reactivity